Bachfischer/bachfischer.github.io/_pages/reading_list.md

 * **El Arte de Amar** by *Erich Fromm*
 > I picked-up this book to better understand the relationships dynamics I have observed throughout my life.
 Several chapters were genuinely eye-opening, in a sense they shifted how I see myself and the people around me.
 I am sure that I will revisit this book from time to time, in particular to make sense of any new perspectives that life brings.
 Thanks Fernanda for sharing this recommendation with me!
+* **The Chaos Machine: The Inside Story of How Social Media Rewired Our Minds and Our World** by *Max Fisher*
+> A detailed account of the massive neglect shown by social media companies.
+I already knew some (if not most) of the stories described in the book, but it was fascinating to see them assembled so concisely in one place.
+The recount shows clearly that social media companies are driven by their own goals, and are willing to incur adverse effects.
+* **All In: How Great Leaders Build Unstoppable Teams** by *Mike Michalowicz*
+> My girlfriend gifted me this book because it had served her well in the past, and I read it to be more mindful of my own role as a leader.
+I could identify with some of the stories and recommendations, though not all of them.
+What stuck with me most was the emphasis on building personal connections, along with the concrete steps such as e.g., designing a new joiner's first day to have a lasting impact.
 * **The Geek Way** by *Andrew McAfee*
 > I bought this book because I wanted to understand how 20th-century tech companies create and nurture a culture of growth and competitiveness.
 McAfee presents several interesting ideas, such as encouraging bottom-up decision-making and forming small, independent teams with the mandate to execute on their mission.
 Much of the content / many of the case studies were already known to me, but the book was written in a way that still made it entertaining to read.